Methods and research in accounting and auditing (MRR250)

 Upon completion of this course, students will be able to:

-• Read, understand, and analyze research conducted by other researchers
+- Read, understand, and analyze research conducted by others

-• Communicate the research findings in a clear and compelling manner, both in writing and orally
+- Communicate research findings effectively, both in writing and orally

 Required prerequisite knowledge